Agnetha - The Facts

 Tour

-Back in Sweden Agnetha she toured together with the dance band "Sten and Stanley" in the summer.
+Back in Sweden Agnetha she toured together with the dance band "Sten and Stanley" and Marianne Kock in the summer.

 The photo session

 At the end of 1968 Agnetha recorded two songs together with Jörgen Edman "Sjung denna song"/"Nånting händer med mig".
-The latter became a Top 10 hit on Svensktoppen in December 1968.
+The latter became a Top 10 hit for 1 week on Svensktoppen on December 1st, 1968.
+Both songs were released by Cupol on single and on Edman's solo album.

 1969

-In 1969 Agnetha was back in Germany and in March it was announced that she and Dieter Zimmerman got engaged.
+In 1969 Agnetha was back in Germany and in March it was announced that she and Dieter Zimmerman had got engaged.
 But their luck did last long as they separated a couple of months later.
-The singer performed on German TV and released a new single in Germany - "Concerto D'Amore" which became a big hit.

 Fram för svenska sommaren - the single

-Back in Sweden Agnetha released a single with two new songs just before the summer.
-The songs were "Fram för svenska sommaren"/"En gång fanns bara vi två".
-The single entered Svensktoppen in May 69 and reached #4.
+Back in Sweden Agnetha released a single with two new songs: "Fram för svenska sommaren" and "En gång fanns bara vi två".
+The single entered Svensktoppen on May 11th, 1969 and and stayed there for 4 weeks peaking at #4.

 The love affair with Dieter Zimmermann was over but a new love waited impatiently - Björn Ulvaeus.
 A real coincidence made that they met each other as they both performed in the TV special "Jules Sylvain-kavalkad" in summer 1969 produced by Kåge Gimtell.
 After this show they started to meet each other on more regular basis.
 Later in 1969 Agnetha and Björn moved together in a flat on the island Lilla Essingen in Stockholm.